 Teach them how to use automation features and encourage them to collaborate by sharing lead data to stay on the same page and work better together.

-5. Monitor Performance Metrics
+5. Performance Lead Tracking Metrics

 Measure your lead tracking success with key metrics that show how well your process works.
 Focus on efficiency, conversion rates, and pipeline movement to find what needs improvement.